Constance N. Johnson: 2018

 Johnson ran unsuccessfully for the Democratic nomination for Governor of Oklahoma in 2018.
 She won 38.6% of votes to elect a Democratic candidate for governor in the Oklahoma statewide primary held on June 26, 2018, losing to former Oklahoma attorney general Drew Edmondson who won 61.4% of votes.

 2022

-On May 17, 2021, Johnson filed to run for Governor once again in 2022, to challenge Republican incumbent Kevin Stitt.
+On May 17, 2021, Johnson filed to run for governor once again in 2022, to challenge Republican incumbent Kevin Stitt.
 On June 28, 2022, Johnson lost the Democratic primary to Oklahoma Superintendent of Public Instruction Joy Hofmeister.

+2024 Oklahoma Senate campaign

+Johnson ran for the Oklahoma Senate's 48th district in 2024 and faced a Democratic primary against Oklahoma City Councilor Nikki Nice.
+Johnson lost the primary election to Nice.